j50n/deno-proc/site/src/errors.md

 every process.
 Errors that occur upstream should flow downstream.
 You should not have to manually `close` stuff.

+This stuff should not be so complicated.

+## TLDR

+For the most part, you should just be able to use `proc` as is, letting most errors bubble up, catching and handling errors when needed.
+Errors work the way you would expect them to.

 ## The Process Perspective

 If everything goes well, a process will read something from `stdin`, process it,